Peru: Over a dozen killed in attack ahead of presidential vote | DW | 25.05.2021

 Defense Minister Nuria Esparch vowed the killings "will not go unpunished."
 She said on Twitter that the government will guarantee "free, transparent and orderly elections."

-Armed men stormed into two bars and opened fire in a community in zcatan de Ene, according to a local official cited by the Associated Press.
+Armed men stormed into two bars and opened fire in a community in Vizcatan de Ene, according to a local official cited by the Associated Press.

 Some of the bodies were burned beyond recognition, officials said.